RHockley/excel_challenge/README.md

     A pie chart based on Category would show the percentages of each type out of the data set easier.

+BONUS STATISTICAL ANALYSIS
+    There is more variance with successful campaigns.
+This tells you that there is a wider range of campaigns that were successful.
+This makes sense because there were more successful campaigns than unsuccessful.

 # Excel Homework: Charting Crowdfunding